Ma27/Ma27ApiKeyAuthenticationBundle/Resources/doc/index.md

 We don't need ay user provider, so we just adjust an empty memory provider.

 In that configuration we protected all routes with the url prefix */restricted*.
-It must be stateless since we have to provide the api key all the time and don't use sessions.
+This API key authenticator adopts the concept of stateless authenticators which don't rely on a session storage, but run the authentication always when a URL protected by the firewall is accessed, so the API key will always be validated.

 Say you have the route */restricted/resource.json*.
 In order to access it without getting a *401* error, you have to provide a certain header which name is configured in ``key_header`` that contains the api key.
-The default value of this header is ``X-API-KEY``.
+The default value of this header is ``X-API-KEY``, but can be changed in the config (refer to the [configuration reference](#2-configuration) for further information).

 4) Login API
 ------------

-With your configuration it is possible now to protect some routes.
+With your configuration it is possible now to protect certain routes matched by the firewall.
 But how to get the api key?

 At first we need to enable the routes of the login api: